First-Offense DWI in North Carolina

 North Carolina's DWI law prohibits driving or being in control of a vehicle while:

 North Carolina is known as one of the toughest states on DWI offenders.
-North Carolina DWI offenders are sentenced based on a sliding scale.
-The scale includes five levels of misdemeanor DWI—level I being the most and level V being the least serious.
+Unlike other states, North Carolina doesn’t have separate and distinct penalties for first, second, and third DWIs.
+Instead, North Carolina DWI offenders are sentenced based on a sliding scale.
+The scale includes six levels of DWI, with aggravated level I being the most serious and level V being the least serious.
+Any prior DWI convictions are considered aggravating factors that will increase the seriousness of the charge.

 Administrative penalties are those imposed by the North Carolina Department of Transportation.
-These are entirely separate from any criminal penalties that the offender may face if convicted in criminal court.
-In North Carolina, the primary administrative penalty DWI offenders face is license revocation.
+These are entirely separate from any criminal penalties that the offender might face if convicted in criminal court.
+In North Carolina, the primary administrative penalty facing DWI offenders is the revocation of the offender's driver's license.
 There are two types of revocation: a civil suspension at the time of arrest and a criminal suspension upon conviction.

 The punishments DWI offenders face depend on the classification level of the offense.
-Most first-offense DWIs are classified at level V, VI, or III.
+Most first-offense DWIs are classified at level V, IV, or III.

-Jail time.
-North Carolina law specifies minimum and maximum jail sentences for first-time DWI offenders–and the minimum jail sentence for even the least serious offense classification (level V) is 24 hours.
+North Carolina law specifies minimum and maximum jail sentences for first-time DWI offenders, and the minimum jail sentence for even the least serious offense classification (level V) is 24 hours.
 The minimums, however, are somewhat misleading because the court can "suspend" the sentence for level V, IV, and III offenses—meaning the driver doesn't actually have to serve the time in jail.
 Here are the possible jail times corresponding to offense level:

 • Level V: 24 hours to 60 days

-• Level II: Seven days to one year
+• Level II: 7 days to 1 year

-Fines.
-A standard first-offense DWI in North Carolina carries fines ranging from $200 to $4,000.
+A standard first-offense DWI in North Carolina carries fines ranging from $200 to $1,000.
 As with jail time, fine amounts are based on the level classification.
 Here are the maximum fines:

 • Level V: $200